GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Introduction

 \begin{defi} A projective $T$-variety $X$ is \f{BB-filterable} if: \begin{enumerate} \item[(BB1)] the fixed point set $X^T$ is finite, \item[(BB2)] there exists a generic cocharacter $\chi: \C^* \rightarrow T$, i.e. $X^{\chi(\C^*)} = X^T$, such that the associated BB-decomposition consists of rational cells. \end{enumerate} \end{defi} The above definition is very much inspired by Gonzales' definition of $\Q$-filterable variety (see \cite[Definition 4.6]{Gonzales2014}).
 Here we relax the assumptions in \cite{Gonzales2014} and do not require that $X$ is normal.
-Gonzales' proof still works, so that \cite[Theorem~4.7]{Gonzales2014} extends to the class of BB-filterable varieties as follows. \begin{trm} Let $X$ be a BB-filterable projective $T$-variety.
-Then: \begin{enumerate} \item $X$ admits a filtration into $T$-stable closed subvarieties $Z_i$ such that
+The following theorem extends \cite[Theorem~4.7]{Gonzales2014} to the class of BB-filterable varieties.
+Its proof is based on Gonzales' idea but has to be adapted to the setting of BB-filterable varieties.